elias-hp/auto-numeric-equation-solver/README.md

 ## Install:
 ### Windows & Linux systems:
 **Requirements:**
-The code only requires python 3 to be installed, all dependencies should be defaults.
+The code only requires python3 to be installed, all dependencies should be defaults.

 **Download:** There's two ways to download this program.
 For the latest features / updates choose the "new_feature"